AsynchronousAI/cobalt/README.md

 #### For python3
 - `sudo make setup` - Make sure you didnt clean the build folder or this will fail, this also requires python3 but installs with `python3`
 #### For py
-- `sudo make setuppy` - Make sure you didnt clean the build folder or this will fail, this also requires python3 but installs with `py` instead of `python3`
+- `sudo make setuppy` - Make sure you didnt clean the build folder or this will fail, this also requires python3 but installs with `py` instead of `python3` usually for windows
 #### For python
 - `sudo make setup-py` - Make sure you didnt clean the build folder or this will fail, this also requires python but installs with `python` instead of `python3` or `py`